The Mutt is named for the mish-mash of global cuisines on the menu, and evokes the cozy pub feel inside.

 I’m delighted to learn that the cheeseburger ($12) is the same one the chef previously served at now-shuttered Drift, all elements made from scratch and perfectly in balance with one another.
 There’s also a “Black n’ Blue” burger with blue cheese and cajun spice and a chicken sandwich for the same price.

-On a soft, shiny house milk bun seared with clarified butter, the patty handmade from “secret steak trims” from Gasparro’s.
+On a soft, shiny house milk bun seared with clarified butter, the patty is handmade from “secret steak trims” from Gasparro’s.
 Cheese slices, pickled onions, mayo and tomato jam are also made in house, and a mountain of shredded lettuce adds the perfect level of crispy fast food crunch.
 You’ll be converted from the first bite.

 Curry seafood chowder ($10) is inspired by Kleyn’s time at Honest Weight and the epic chowder there, this one warm, creamy and coconut-y with basa, calamari, shrimp, bacon, potato, peas, cilantro and colourful, crunchy shrimp crackers on top.